DWELL

 THE FINAL PRODUCT

-The hi-fidelity prototype was built with 5 main features and user tested live through 1:1 video calls, and several more visual and aesthetic points of feedback led to this final iteration.
+Built with 5 main features and user tested live through 1:1 video calls.
+Two more rounds of feedback led to this final iteration.

 (1) VIEW & ADD TASKS

-Users who are on-the-go want efficiency and ease.
-Tasks can be viewed at a glance in four different ways: All, Today, Late, and Scheduled.
+Tasks can be viewed at a glance in four different ways for efficiency and ease: All, Today, Late, and Scheduled.

 Left screen: Add task